Berndt Robert Gustaf Stackelberg

-Berndt Robert Gustaf Stackelberg, born January 12, 1784, in Turku County, Finland, died November 10, 1845, in Stockholm, Sweden, was a Swedish military officer and diplomat.
-Stackelberg was governor of the Swedish colony of St. Barthélemy in the West Indies 1812-1816, and chargé d'affaires of Sweden's diplomatic mission to the United States, 1819–1831.
+Berndt Robert Gustaf Stackelberg (12 January 1784 in Turku County, Finland – 10 November 1845 in Stockholm, Sweden) was a Swedish military officer and diplomat.
+Stackelberg was governor of the Swedish colony of St. Barthélemy in the West Indies 1812–1816, and chargé d'affaires of Sweden's diplomatic mission to the United States, 1819–1831.

 Early life

 Stackelberg was born as the second son of Berndt Magnus Stackelberg (1755–1815) and his first wife Baroness Ottiliana Ulrica De Geer af Tervik (1760–1798).
 The father was then an officer in the Turku County Infantry Regiment.
 Stackelberg followed in his father's footsteps and joined the army.
 In 1800 he was commissioned cornet in the Life Guards of Horse and was promoted to lieutenant in 1805.
 Stackelberg distinguished himself in the Battle of Sävar in 1809 where he was wounded in action, and was brevetted major and appointed assistant adjutant general.
 Later that year he became a knight of the Order of the Sword and commissioned major in the Scanian Carabineer Regiment.
 Stackelberg was brevetted lieutenant colonel in 1811.